Watermelon Ice Blocks

 Ingredients

-4 cups seedless watermelon, roughly chopped
+4 cups seedless watermelon (or about 1/4 of a watermelon), roughly chopped

-1/2 cup coconut cream (alternatively, use Greek yogurt)
+1 small can coconut cream (alternatively, use Greek yogurt)

 1 kiwi fruit, peeled and sliced